MIROC-DOC/model_description/md_en/p-sfc.md

  Heat flux in the     $z=D$ is usually zero while the $Fs_{1+1/2}$ is usually zero, It can be given from the outside.
- It is used in the case of flux correction considering oceanic heat transport.
+ It is used in the case of flux correction for oceanic heat transport.

 2. using this heat flux and heat capacity
  As with the land surface, determine the change in temperature ($G$).